pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 made all the effort worthwhile.

-I left the event with a full heart.🫶
+Needless to say, I left the event with a full heart.🫶

+And several enjoyed the process so much that they joined our sprint afterwards to help build out the packaging guide.
+More on that below.

 ## My talk on Python packaging at SciPy 2024